EU Customs strategy

 To effectively assume these roles customs maintain a continuous dialogue with stakeholders.
 In this context, consultation with the business sector has been enhanced.
 Trade associations are regularly invited to seminars and working groups to give their input to the development of new policy and legislative initiatives.
 For example, the Trade Contact Group, in which all major players in the international supply chain are represented, has been established.

-The mission of customs is described in the Modernised Customs Code (Official Journal L 145 of 4 June 2008):
+› The mission of customs authorities is described in the Union Customs Code

 Customs authorities shall be primarily responsible for the supervision of the Community's international trade, thereby contributing to fair and open trade, to the implementation of the external aspects of the internal market, of the common trade policy and of the other common Community policies having a bearing on trade, and to overall supply chain security.
 Customs authorities shall put in place measures aimed, in particular, at the following: